7 Tips for Coping with a Paranoid Partner

 - A paranoid or otherwise mentally ill person can contribute to family, work, and life in many positive ways.

-- Gather, reflect, observe, and look below the surface before getting swept up into supporting a false claim.
+- Gather, reflect, observe, and look below the surface before getting swept up in supporting a false claim.